 After You Apply

-- A year-long professional development opportunity for 15-25 colleagues in your institution,organization, or community, led by your newly trained SEED leader
+- A year-long professional development opportunity for approximately 15-25 local colleagues, led by the organization’s newly trained SEED leader(s)

 - Ongoing assistance from SEED co-directors, SEED staff, and other experienced SEED leaders

 - Access to SEED leaders-only resources and online community